When the Bitcoin Boom Comes to Town

 So, while what Coinmint miners did initially (squatting—and harvesting electricity—in a vacant property, without a certificate of occupancy) was technically illegal, Currier wasn’t eager to take them to court.
 “We’re not just trying to shut business down,” he said.

-On January 30, Coinmint was officially granted approval by the New York Power Authority Board of Trustees and New York State Canal Corporation Board of Directors to install and operate 16,000 Blockchain computers in Massena.
+After a negotiation, Massena agreed to lease Coinmint the space and operate 16,000 Blockchain computers.
 They’ll whir 24/7, processing Bitcoin, Dash, and Ethereum cryptocurrency transactions on servers spread across six buildings.

-After a negotiation, Massena agreed to lease them the space, and allocated 15,000 kilowatts of the 490 megawatts of power NYPA gives to New York’s Franklin, Jefferson, and St. Lawrence counties for the next seven years.
-In exchange, the company promises to invest at minimum $165 million and bring 150 jobs to the area, including security personnel, IT technicians, electricians, installers and operational staff.
+On January 30, Coinmint asked for approval by the New York Power Authority Board of Trustees and New York State Canal Corporation Board of Directors to receive 15,000 kilowatts of the 490 megawatts of power NYPA gives to New York’s Franklin, Jefferson, and St. Lawrence counties for the next seven years.
+In exchange, they would invest at minimum $165 million and bring 150 jobs to the area, including security personnel, IT technicians, electricians, installers and operational staff.
+But that approval was not granted—instead, the NYPA deferred action until March, at which point the moratorium on offering cheap power for jobs kicked in.*

-For the sake of Massena’s future, Currier doesn’t expect Monday’s meeting will result in a ban.
+For the sake of Massena’s future, Currier doesn’t want to discourage the Bitcoin industry completely.
 Already, stricter crypto regulations have been blamed with impeding local economic growth: After NYPA’s state-wide moratorium took effect, Blockchain Industries, a Bitcoin mining operation, pulled out of investing in a plant in Massena.
 Blockchain Industries claimed that their project would have delivered an estimated $600 million and 500 jobs.

 But the notion that Bitcoin mining generates this kind of economic activity in the host community is a disputed one: The computers can kind of do their thing without much prodding from operators.
 Plattsburgh’s Coinmint operation currently employs six people, and will only grow to employ an expected 15. (“They hire a security guard,” Plattsburgh Mayor Read told the New York Times, “And a guy who comes when something breaks.”)
 Coinmint’s bid to Massena promises 75 jobs created in 2018 and 75 more added in 2019.
 That’s “below the historic average” of 30.5 new jobs per megawatt used, says the proposal.
 But in a stagnating local economy, officials say it’s better than nothing.

-Note: *CORRECTION: An earlier version of this article incorrectly summarized this agreement between NYPA and Coinmint.